Italians: Architecture

 Italy is home to the greatest number of UNESCO World Heritage Sites (61 total) and half of the world's great art treasures.
 Italians are known for their significant architectural achievements, such as the construction of arches, domes, and similar structures during ancient Rome; the Renaissance architectural movement in the late-14th to 16th centuries; and Palladianism, a style of construction that inspired the later Neoclassical architecture and Italianate architecture movements.

 During the Fascist period, the Novecento movement flourished, with figures such as Gio Ponti, Pietro Aschieri, and Giovanni Muzio.
-Fascist architecture (exemplified in the EUR buildings) was followed by the Neo-liberty style, seen in earlier works of Vittorio Gregotti, and Brutalist architecture, seen in the workds of Leonardo Savioli and Giancarlo De Carlo.
+Fascist architecture (exemplified in the EUR buildings) was followed by the Neo-liberty style, seen in earlier works of Vittorio Gregotti, and Brutalist architecture, seen in the works of Leonardo Savioli and Giancarlo De Carlo.